St. Mark’s has been a covenant Stephen Ministry Congregation since 1998.

 The first class of Stephen Ministers were Commissioned in September 1999.
-Since that first class of twelve, twenty four more have been commissioned.
-Currently eight are actively engaged in this form of pastoral ministry.
+Since that first class of twelve, 26 more have been commissioned.
+Currently, five are actively engaged in this form of pastoral ministry.

-Stephen Ministry is one-on-one Christian caregiving.
-This is the primary function of a Stephen Minister and is the focus of their fifty (50) hours of training.
-Normally, when a Stephen Minister accepts the assignment of providing care for an individual care receiver, the two meet one hour each week at a time convenient to both.
-The length of this caregiving relationship is determined by the two involved.
+Stephen Ministry is one-on-one Christian care-giving.
+This is the primary function of a Stephen Minister and is the focus of their 50 hours of training.
+Normally, when a Stephen Minister accepts the assignment of providing care for an individual care receiver, the two will meet one hour each week at a time convenient to both.
+The length of this care-giving relationship is determined by the two involved.
 This care is not limited to members of this congregation.

 In addition to this primary role Stephen Ministers also:

 - Visit members in acute-care hospitals on weekends by rotation.